 Many times, you can chop up the fresh parsley to add it to your dog’s food, but if they are too picky to eat it, you can make a mouth spray.

-Allow the parsley to boil for a few minutes before removing.
+- Allow the parsley to boiling for a few minutes before removing it.

-Let the mixture cool before adding to the spray bottle.
+- Let the mixture cool before adding it to the spray bottle.

 2. Cleaning the Water Bowl

-A water bowl can be host to a wide variety of bacteria when it is left unclean for long periods of time.
+A water bowl can be host to a wide variety of bacteria when it is left unclean for long periods.
 If your dog suddenly has bad breath, you should first clean their water bowl to eliminate this source as a possible cause of the bad breath in your dog.

-To further prevent bad breath, you can continue this treatment daily to provide your dog a healthy and well balanced diet.
+- To further prevent bad breath, you can continue this treatment daily to provide your dog with a healthy and well-balanced diet.

 For many dogs, fresh carrots are a lovely snack they look forward to.
-Giving your dog fresh carrot will help remove any plaque and tartar build up as well as freshen their breath.
+Giving your dog fresh carrots will help remove any plaque and tartar buildup as well as freshen their breath.
 As well as the dental benefits, carrots provide high amounts of vitamin C and vitamin A which will help give your dog an immunity boost.

 The anti-microbial, anti-bacterial, and anti-viral agents naturally occurring in apple cider vinegar are powerful for fighting against bad breath.
 The high levels of acid present in the apple cider vinegar can also break down any plaque or tartar present leaving your dog’s mouth fresh and clean.

-Add ½ teaspoon of Apple Cider Vinegar the fresh water you place in their water bowl.
+- Add ½ teaspoon of Apple Cider Vinegar to the freshwater you place in their water bowl.

-Continue use whenever your dog has bad breath.
+- Continue to use it whenever your dog has bad breath.